Preparing the credentials desk

 Who Can Vote?

-Voting members of the district council are the club presidents, vice presidents education and the members of the district executive committee: district governor, lieutenant governor education and training, lieutenant governor marketing, the immediate past district governor, public relations officer, secretary, treasurer, division governors and area governors.
+Voting members of the district council are the club presidents, vice presidents education and the members of the district executive committee: district director, program quality director, club growth director, the immediate past district director, public relations manager, administrations manager, finance manager, division directors and area directors.

 The district sends a credential/proxy form to each club president and vice president education in the district at least two weeks in advance of a district council meeting for use in the event either, or both, cannot attend the meeting.
 You may include this form in the District Newsletter or in the mailing announcing the meeting.
 The credential/proxy form must contain all of the following: